 Share Your Voice

+Another way to share your thoughts is to post comments at prominent blogs and ed organization websites.
 For writing opportunities you can add to your vita, consider ASCD’s Educational Leadership and the ASCD Express, which solicit articles from educators by theme.
-And of course MiddleWeb welcomes book reviewers and proposals for guest articles about innovative classroom practice.
+Edutopia also invites submissions.
+And of course MiddleWeb welcomes book reviewers and proposals for guest articles about innovative middle grades classroom practice.

 Summer Income: Roll Up Your Sleeves

 Writing a book to share ideas and increase income beckons many teachers.
 Get a hands-on look on what to expect as a first-time author from sixth-grade teacher and author Bill Ferriter in a post from his blog, The Tempered Radical: Five Things Busy Teachers Need to Know about Writing a Book.
 His insights will last long beyond the summer, but the balmy days away from the classroom can be an ideal time to actually get that book started and enter the realm of writerdom.
-Indeed, book writing is one suggestion in former teacher Stacy Zeiger’s long list of summer employment possibilities posted at Help Teaching from Tribio.
-And at Edutopia blogger Ben Johnson shares summer work search strategies that have worked for him.
+This series from Larry Ferlazzo’s EdWeek column zeroes in on teachers writing books and is another good source.